mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot_press_release.md

 modelling capacity of even the largest supercomputers, marking the start of a new era of science.
 VTT, CSC, and Aalto University are also seeking global strategic partnerships to promptly usher in the quantum age.

+## Open Call for pilot projects

+Details on the Open Call can be found on [the FiQCI website](_posts/2022-11-01-Helmi-pilot/).

 ## Further information:

 Pekka Pursula, Research Manager, VTT\